Skip to content

 Venom by Donny Cates Reading Order IconKing in Black!
 Knull, the god of the symbiotes, is finally coming to conquer Earth—with an army of thousands of symbiote dragons at his beck and call.
 Of course, Earth’s heroes will fight back.
 For more information, go to the full reading order.

-the vampire-hunting vampire makes his return in a new ongoing series by Bryan Hill and Elena Casagrande as a dark, ancient power has been simmering quietly for centuries.
+the vampire-hunting vampire makes his return in a new ongoing series by Bryan Hill and Elena Casagrande as a dark, ancient power that has been simmering quietly for centuries.
 And, when Blade himself is the one to unknowingly unleash it, Marvel’s entire supernatural underworld will come out of hiding to demand he handle it — or pay a pound of flesh for his mistakes!

 More to come…